-This report was prepared using our proprietary valuation model and related software which in our professional judgment has the capability to provide results that are consistent with the purposes of the valuation.
+This report was prepared using our proprietary valuation model and related software which, in our professional judgment, has the capability to provide results that are consistent with the purposes of the valuation and has no material limitations or known weaknesses.
 We performed tests to ensure that the model reasonably represents that which is intended to be modeled.

-This report does not fully reflect the recent and still developing impact of COVID-19, which is likely to influence demographic and investment experience, at least in the short term.
+This report reflects the impact of COVID-19 through June 30, 2021.
+It does not reflect the ongoing impact of COVID-19, which is likely to influence demographic and investment experience, at least in the short term.
 We will continue to monitor these developments and their impact on the plan.